vhulden/bossesunion/ngram/readme.md

 Or view it in [the ngram creator](https://books.google.com/ngrams/graph?content=closed+shop%2Copen+shop%2Cunion+shop&year_start=1875&year_end=2019&corpus=28&smoothing=0).

+We need a few extra years at either end since we'll be smoothing the data --- that is, taking an average of several years --- so that doesn't work for the values at the edges.

-Using instructions [here](https://johannesfilter.com/how-to-export-data-from-google-ngram-viewer/), I opened that in Chrome and copy-pasted the line with ngrams.data into a text file.
+I found some instructions [here](https://johannesfilter.com/how-to-export-data-from-google-ngram-viewer/), and playing around with them, figured out that now the variable is now called **ngram.data** so I found that, copied its contents, and pasted it into a text file.

 ![Chrome inspector screenshot](https://github.com/vhulden/governmentbythebosses/blob/main/ngram/images/chromedata.png)